12 Things to Do in New York in October

 Niagara Falls|©caraban25

-Book a tour of Niagara Falls
+Book an excursion to Niagara Falls

-people in the streets|©Zan's World
+People on the streets|©Zan's World

-people in the streets|©Zan's World
+People on the streets|©Zan's World

-Book your New York Rangers tickets
+Book your ticket to see the New York Rangers

-7. Hang yourself in impossible buildings
+7. Sneak into impossible buildings

-Entrance to the Museum of China in America| ©Jim.henderson
+Entrance to the Museum of Chinese in America| ©Jim.henderson

-Entrance to the Museum of China in America| ©Jim.henderson
+Entrance to the Museum of Chinese in America| ©Jim.henderson

 At the Jack O'Lantern Festival| ©Getty Images